Orlando City vs. FC Dallas: Preview, How to Watch, TV Info, Live Stream, Lineups, Match Thread, and More

-Welcome to your live match thread for a Sunday night match-up between Orlando City (7-2-4, 25 points) and FC Dallas (5-3-4, 19 points) at Toyota Stadium in Frisco, TX.
-It's the only scheduled meeting between the clubs this season, and just the sixth overall.
+Welcome to your live match thread for a Saturday night match-up between Orlando City (6-4-3, 21 points) and FC Dallas (6-3-4, 22 points) at Exploria Stadium (7:30 p.m., FOX 35 Plus).
+It’s the only scheduled meeting between the clubs this season, and just the seventh overall.

-Orlando City is 1-3-1 in the all-time series and 0-2-0 on the road against FC Dallas.
-The Lions got their first win in the series in a 2-0 home victory in the last meeting, back on Aug.
+The Lions got their first win in the series in a 2-0 victory in the last meeting at Exploria Stadium, back on Aug.
 3, 2019.
-Former Dallas striker Tesho Akindele and Carlos Ascues provided the offense for Orlando and those were the first two goals the Lions had ever scored against FC Dallas.
+Former Dallas striker Tesho Akindele and Carlos Ascues provided the offense for Orlando and those were the first two goals — and so far the only ones — the Lions had ever scored against FC Dallas.

-Dallas won the last meeting in Texas, 2-0 on goals by Santiago Mosquera and Victor Ulloa on Oct.
-6, 2018.
+Dallas won 2-0 in Texas on Oct.
+6, 2018 on goals by Santiago Mosquera and Victor Ulloa.
 The teams played to a 0-0 draw in Orlando in 2017, in a game that was memorable only for the Hoops playing an ineligible player — Michael Barrios, who was scratched from the starting XI after the lineups were turned in and then came off the bench.

 Dallas won in 2016 on July 4 at Toyota Stadium by a 4-0 final score and it could have been worse, honestly, if not for Joe Bendik.
 Dallas led 2-0 within 20 minutes of the start and cruised to an easy win behind goals by Walker Zimmerman, Barrios, Matt Hedges, and Fabian Castillo.
 That game turned out to be Adrian Heath’s last as Orlando City’s head coach, as the gaffer was sent packing a couple of days later.